sircodemane/wails-vite-vue-ts/README.md

 ## Live Development

 To run in live development mode, run `wails dev` in the project directory.
 In another terminal, go into the `frontend` directory and run `npm run dev`.
-The frontend dev server will run on http://localhost:34115.
-Navigate to this in your browser to connect to your application.
+Navigate to http://localhost:34115 in your browser to connect to your application.

 Note: Typechecking is disabled.
 If you want to do type checking, use `npm run type-check`